haskell/haskell-language-server/docs/installation.md

 ghcup install hls
 ```

+You can check if HLS is available for your platorm via ghcup here: <https://gitlab.haskell.org/haskell/ghcup-hs#supported-platforms>.

 You can also install HLS from source without checking out the code manually:
 ```bash
 ghcup compile hls -v 1.4.0 8.10.7